- Chart

 Total Addressable Market (TAM)

-The total addressable market for automotive retail in the US is estimated to be in the hundreds of billions of dollars annually.
-AutoNation is positioned to capture a significant share of this market through its extensive network and brand recognition.
+The total US automotive retail market is estimated to be worth over $1 trillion annually.
+AutoNation is well-positioned to capture a significant portion of this market through its various business segments.

 Upturn SWOT Analysis